Mag1cByt3s/MagicLinPwn/README.md

 - **Sudo Privileges Check**:
   - Checks if `sudo` is installed, displays the sudo version and if the user can execute `sudo` commands without a password.
   - Highlights critical configurations such as `ALL`, `NOPASSWD`, and `SETENV`.
+- **Network Interfaces and Listening Ports**:
+  - Displays all active network interfaces with assigned IP addresses.
+  - Lists open listening ports along with their associated processes.
+  - Uses `ss` (or `netstat` as a fallback) to detect services that may be exploited.
 - **Environment Variable Check**:
   - Scans environment variables for potential sensitive information such as `PASSWORD`, `TOKEN`, `SECRET`, `DB` etc.
   - Highlights detected variables for further investigation.